Code-the-Dream-School/python-for-data-analysis-v3/lessons/03 - Data Cleaning and Validation/01_missing_data.md

 * **The mean** — a reasonable center for roughly symmetric numeric data, but it's pulled by extreme values.
 * **The median** — a safer center when the data has outliers, because it isn't dragged around by them.

+>> [!Note]
-> **Filling has a cost.** Replacing every missing `Age` with the mean makes the column *look* complete, but it quietly shrinks the natural variation in the data and can pile many identical values at one point.
-Fill because it's the right call for your analysis, not just to make the `NaN`s disappear.
+>> **Filling has a cost.** Replacing every missing `Age` with the mean makes the column *look* complete, but it reduces the natural variation in the data and can produce many identical values at one point.
+Fill a column because it is the right choice for your analysis, not only to remove the `NaN`s.

 ---